SamH135/LLM-Assessment-Framework/ReadMe.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or lower (3.11+ has potential syntax issues)
 - pip (Python package installer)
 - Git (for cloning the repository)